9mat/CarND-Behaviour-Cloning/README.md

 The dataset is rather unbalanced, with a large portion of its having steering angle of zeros (drivin straight).
+In each epochs, 20000 images will be generated for training.
 To facilitate learning, at the begining of the training, I decreased the proportion of samples with small/zero steering angle in the training set to help the model learn to drive in difficult cases (curved track).
 In later epoches, I would gradually introduce those samples back to make sure the model also learn to drive straight when needed.
+Specifically, in epoch i, I threw away samples with steering angles less than 0.1 rad with a probability of 1/(1+i).
+This means that, in the very first epoch, there will be no small steering angles; while in the 9 epoch, the proportion of small angle samples will be 90% of that of the original data (plus images from the 2 additonal cameras)

 ![histogram](https://github.com/9mat/CarND-Behaviour-Cloning/blob/master/img/hist.png)